HENG Cheng Suang

-Dr. Heng Cheng Suang is an Assistant Professor at the Department of Information Systems, School of Computing of the National University of Singapore (NUS).
+Dr. Heng Cheng Suang is an Associate Professor with tenure at the Department of Information Systems, School of Computing of the National University of Singapore (NUS).
 He received his Ph.D.
 (Organization, Technology and Entrepreneurship) from Stanford University, Management Science & Engineering Department.
 Prior to his post graduate studies, he worked with the former Singapore Trade Development Board (now known as International Enterprise) as a Senior Trade Officer (Information, Technology & Communications).
 He also had his internship in Chartered Industries of Singapore and Apple Computer (Singapore).

 Dr. Heng is currently a Fellow of the NUS Teaching Academy.
 He also serves in the Faculty Teaching Excellence Committee and NUS Overseas Colleges (NOC) Steering Committee.
 He has been appointed onto the Editorial Review Board of IEEE Transactions on Engineering Management (TEM), having served as the Track Chair for Pacific Asia Conference on Information Systems (2015, 2014, 2013), Associate Editor for International Conference on Information Systems (2015, 2014, 2012, 2011), and a reviewer for top journals such as MIS Quarterly, Information Systems Research, IEEE Transactions on Engineering Management, and others.

 Dr Heng has been awarded teaching excellence for consecutive years and hence, he has been placed on the Honours Roll.

 - 2013/2014 NUS Annual Teaching Excellence Award (Honour Roll)

 - 2011/2012 NUS Annual Teaching Excellence Award

 - 2010/2011 NUS Annual Teaching Excellence Award

 - 2012/2013 SOC Faculty Teaching Excellence Award (Honour Roll)